Our Services

 Some factors make cellulitis more likely or harder to recover from:

 Inflammatory bowel diseases can also affect immune function and increase infection risk.
-If you're experiencing persistent digestive symptoms such as abdominal pain, diarrhea, or unexplained weight loss alongside skin concerns, it may be worth checking whether Crohn's Disease could be contributing to your overall health picture.
+If you're experiencing persistent digestive symptoms such as abdominal pain, diarrhea, or unexplained weight loss alongside skin concerns, you can learn more about Crohn's Disease and check your symptoms to better understand your overall health.

 Cellulitis almost always requires prescription antibiotics.
 Home care alone is not enough.